SBA EIDL Loans are Being Restructured or Wiped Out in Subchapter V

 Congress created Subchapter V to be a streamlined financial restructuring tool for small businesses.
 When the law became effective in February, 2020, it applied only to businesses with total debt of $2,725,625.
 When the Covid-19 pandemic hit shortly thereafter, Congress increased the debt limit to $7.5 million as part of the CARES Act.
-Any U.S. entity or individual engaged in commercial or business activity is eligible for Subchapter V so long as their total debts (excluding disputed, contingent, and unliquidated debts) do not exceed the $7.5 million cap.
+The increased debt limit was temporary and has subsequently expired.
+Currently, any U.S. entity or individual engaged in commercial or business activity is eligible for Subchapter V so long as their total debts (excluding disputed, contingent, and unliquidated debts) do not exceed $3,424,000 (although there is a bill pending in Congress to increase the debt limit back to $7.5 million).

 The goal of a Subchapter V restructuring is approval of a Reorganization Plan that reduces overall debt to a manageable level.
 The foundation of the Plan is a 3-5 year budget that projects the company’s “disposable income” – which is defined simply as income that is not reasonably necessary for “payment of expenditures necessary for the continuation, preservation, or operation of the business…”